craftcms/docs/docs/5.x/system/elements.md

 ### Actions

 Each element type supports its own set of _actions_ that can be performed on one or more elements, from an index.
-These actions are either visible directly in the index toolbar (like _Status_), or collected under the <Icon kind="action" /> icon in the footer (like _Delete_).
+These actions are either visible directly in the index toolbar (like _Status_), or collected under the <Icon kind="settings" /> icon in the footer (like _Delete_).
 Actions may be hidden or disabled when they don’t apply to the selection or [source](#sources).

+Additional actions may be available on an individual element’s edit screen, under the action <Icon kind="ellipses" /> menu.

 ### In-line Editing <Badge text="New!" />